UTMediaCAT/mediacat-domain-crawler/README.md

 [![Build Status](https://travis-ci.org/UTMediaCAT/mediacat-domain-crawler.svg?branch=master)](https://travis-ci.org/UTMediaCAT/mediacat-domain-crawler)
 # mediacat-domain-crawler

+This README pertains to the crawling aspect of the application.
+THe crawl script(s) would be located in the folder `/newCrawler/ `

+At the end of the crawl, it can notify by email whether the crawl stopped or not.
+OThe email aspect must be set up first before the crawl. (or ignored if not desired)

+Input credentials in the crawl.js script under the transporter constant [here](https://github.com/UTMediaCAT/mediacat-domain-crawler/blob/497081ad10cddc03d618fd34d020552cff36973a/newCrawler/crawl.js#L137)
+PLEASE do not EVER commit your password.
+As a future issue, we should probably make a seperate constant file that is git ignored.

 ## prereqs
 node v14.15.3 (make sure to have this installed, or switch to it if needed `nvm use v14.15.3`)